Implan-Group/api/impact/readme.md

 * Proprietor Income
 * Other Property Income
 * Taxes on Production and Imports Net of Subsidies
+- The final two columns will be named `Gross Operating Surplus` and `Other Taxes on Production Net of Subsidies` in the case of International, to more accurately reflect the data.

 ---
 ### Study Area Industry Summary (Get)